IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Basic-Setup-Guide.md

 ## OPTIONAL: Setup IGEL Cloud Gateway for Managing External Endpoints

 With UMS installed and configured, you are prepared to manage devices on the LAN.
-To manage devices which are outside the LAN, you must install and configure the IGEL Cloud Gateway (ICG) to act as a public-facing broker between the external devices and the internal UMS server.
+To manage OS 11 devices which are outside the LAN, you must install and configure the IGEL Cloud Gateway (ICG) to act as a public-facing broker between the external devices and the internal UMS server.

+**Notes:**

+- ICG needed for OS 11 devices
+- ICG or reverse proxy for OS 12 devices - [FAQ ICG](./HOWTO-COSMOS.md/#faq---icg-12)

 Setup of the ICG Server can be done in four steps: